Maritime Academy Graduate (MARGRAD)

 - All others not indicated above will be offered commission as an ensign.

 Note: Selection panels consider not only the applicant’s training, experience, and qualifications when they determine appointment grades, but also the potential for placement in a billet (position) that will ensure the officer has access to leadership opportunities and is competitive to promote with his/her peers in the same paygrade.
 Therefore, although the panel is authorized to appoint selectees to LTJG who demonstrate the criteria of item (3) above, they may defer to appointment as an ENS if it is in the best interests of the individual for a prolonged career.

 - If I attended a maritime academy and meet the degree and/or license requirements, but I am currently enlisted in the Coast Guard, and/or I graduated several years ago, may I still apply to be an officer through the MARGRAD program?

 - Yes, presuming that you have met all other eligibility criteria

 - Could a MARGRAD applicant also qualify for the DCSS program?

-- Yes; however, depending on the fiscal year and service needs in question, it may not be of any benefit to that applicant to apply to both programs.
-Before applying, your recruiter should check with the Coast Guard Recruiting Command officer programs staff.
+- Yes; if you have been a participating member of the corps of cadets.
+However, depending on the fiscal year and service needs in question, it may not be of any benefit to that applicant to apply to both programs.
+Before applying, your recruiter should check with the CGRC Officer Programs staff.

 If you are ready to apply, you must visit the Plan Your Next Move page and follow the application process, which includes downloading the forms and all necessary application elements appropriate for the MARGRAD program.